r4victor/tenthousandmeters/content/blog/python_bts_12.md

 recieved_data = async_recv(sock, 4096)
 ```

 But it won't work.
 The `async_recv()` function returns a generator, not the data.
 So the `handle_client()` generator has to run the `async_recv()` subgenerator with `next()`.
-However, it can't just call `next()` until the subgenerator is exhausted.
+However, it can't just keep calling `next()` until the subgenerator is exhausted.
 The subgenerator yields values to the event loop, so `handle_client()` has to reyield them.
 It also has to handle the `StopIteration` exception and extract the result.
 Obviously, the amount of work that it has to do exceeds all the benefits of factoring out two lines of code.

 Python made several attempts at solving this issue.
 First, [PEP 342](https://www.python.org/dev/peps/pep-0342/) introduced enhanced generators in Python 2.5.
 Generators got the [`send()`](https://docs.python.org/3/reference/expressions.html#generator.send) method that works like `__next__()` but also sends a value to the generator.
 The value becomes the value of the `yield` expression that the generator is suspended on: